 - Copying or communicating multiple short excerpts from the same copyright-protected work, with the intention of copying or communicating substantially the entire work, is prohibited.

-- Copying or communicating that exceeds the limits in this Fair Dealing Policy may be referred to the Copyright Officer for evaluation.
+- Considerations for copying or communicating works that exceed the limits in this Fair Dealing Policy may be referred to the Copyright Officer for evaluation.
 An assessment of whether the proposed copying or communication is permitted under fair dealing will be made based on all relevant circumstances.

 - Any fee charged by the university for communicating or copying a short excerpt from a copyright-protected work must be intended to cover only the costs of the university, including overhead costs.